|Place of Birth||Hong Kong|

 |Mother’s Name||Anna (Hannah) Silberman née Herzberg|

 |Other Family Data||Sister of unnamed child buried in 1H4 .
 Great-uncle: Tevil Silbermann (1H11)|

 BELOVED DAUGHTER OF

 |Inscription (Other)||“66” on RHS vertical of headstone|

-In a 1906 juror’s list, his profession is listed as “Merchant, David Sassoon & Co., Ltd.” This is in conflict with Carl Smith’s records unless he worked for David Sassoon for a very short time.
+In a 1906 juror’s list, his profession is listed as “Merchant, David Sassoon & Co., Ltd.” but in the 1907 – 1910 lists, he’s back to being a hotel keeper at the Globe.
+This is in conflict with Carl Smith’s records unless he worked for David Sassoon for a very short time.